 Very Few Side Effects

-Until UroLift, men’s choices were limited to medication or more invasive procedures (prostate resection, laser prostate ablation, and microwave therapy) or surgery which removed or destroyed tissue.
+Until UroLift, men’s choices were limited to medication or more invasive procedures (prostate resection, laser prostate ablation) or surgery which removed or destroyed tissue.
 These can cause side effects that aren’t desirable.
 The really good news is that UroLift avoids erectile and ejaculatory dysfunction.
 Patient experiences may vary, but UroLift caused only mild to moderate side effects in most men and those symptoms were gone in 2-4 weeks.

 Benefits of UroLift